-$^1\,$ Institut für Informatik, Technische Universität München Arcisstr.
-21, 80290 München, Germany $^2\,$ Validas AG
+1 Institut für Informatik, Technische Universität München Arcisstr.
+21, 80290 München, Germany 2 Validas Model Validation AG Software-Campus, Hanauerstr.

-Software-Campus, Hanauer Str.
 14b, 80992 München, Germany

 Abstract.
 Model-based development relies on the use of explicit models to describe development activities and products.
-Explicit process and product models allow the definition and use of complex development steps that are correct by design, the generation of proof obligations for a given transformation, requirements tracing, and documentation of the process.
+Among other things, the explicit existence of process and product models allows the definition and use of complex development steps that are correct by design, the generation of proof obligations for a given transformation, requirements tracing, and documentation of the process.
+Our understanding of model-based development in the context of embedded systems is exposed.
 We argue that the concept of model-based development is orthogonal to a specific process, be it agile or rigorous.